How to contact your credit card issuer

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Very few people enjoy calling customer service—but sometimes, a quick call to customer service might be the fastest way to get the results you need.
-Especially since some issues can’t be addressed through your online bank account or credit card app.
+Few people enjoy calling customer service, but sometimes a quick phone call is the fastest way to get the results you need.
+Plus, some issues can’t be addressed through your online bank account or credit card app.

-Let’s take a close look at how to contact your card issuer and what you should do beforehand to ensure you get the most out of your call.
+Let’s take a closer look at how to contact your card issuer, as well as what you should do beforehand to ensure you get the most out of your call.